lanyou1900/SimpleCalc/README.txt

 This is my Simple Calculator.
 A silly and simple project to learn Java coding and Github usage.
 The calculator was initially an integer calculator, but changed using the BigDecimal-class.
+So now it also handles floats, doubles, etc.

 Changelog: